carsongoodwin32/rosetta2_avx_dive/README.md

 path 2 (This is specifically something only Apple can do as of right now):
 Use AMX Trickery.

-Apple being Apple, is not disclosing exactly how they’re doing any of their translation, but we have a way to figure out what we want to know using a pretty great blog post that I’ll link to here.
+Apple, being Apple, is not disclosing exactly how they’re doing any of their translation, but we have a way to figure out what we want to know using a pretty great blog post that I’ll link to [here](https://ffri.github.io/ProjectChampollion/part1/).
-Shoutouts to Koh M. Nakagawa for this guide on how to analyze Rosetta2 translations!
+Shoutouts to Koh M. Nakagawa for their guide on how to analyze Rosetta2 translations!

 I’m specifically interested in how Apple is handling all of the 256bit vector instructions so let’s go!